josephrhobbs/beaverstudio/README.md

 #### Trace

-You can trace out a shape, creating a real-time drawing effect, by the `.trace` attribute.
+You can trace out geometry, creating a real-time drawing effect, by the `.trace` attribute.

 ```python
 anim3 = shape.trace
 ```

-You can also "untrace" the shape, creating a real-time erasing effect, by the `.untrace` attribute.
+You can also "untrace" geometry, creating a real-time erasing effect, by the `.untrace` attribute.

 ```python
 anim4 = shape.untrace